Iván de la Peña: International

 De la Peña, alongside the likes of Gaizka Mendieta, Fernando Morientes and Raúl, played for the Spanish under-21s at both the 1996 UEFA European Championship and the 1996 Summer Olympics, helping the nation reach the quarter-finals in the latter.

 Despite this, he did not make his debut for the senior team until 9 February 2005, at the age of 28 years and 9 months in a 2006 FIFA World Cup qualifier against San Marino (Almería, 5–0).
 He subsequently played for Spain on five occasions during the year, with his last coming against the same opponent.

 Post-retirement

-On 8 June 2011, de la Peña was announced as part of the new coaching staff that would work alongside new manager Luis Enrique – a former teammate at Barcelona – at Serie A club A.S.
-Roma.
+On 8 June 2011, de la Peña was announced as part of the new coaching staff that would work alongside new manager Luis Enrique – a former teammate at Barcelona – at Serie A club Roma.

 It was announced in August that he would be taking a leave of absence for family reasons.

-Currently he works as a football agent, and his most known client that he represents is young FC Barcelona talent Gavi.
+Currently, he works as a football agent, and his most known client that he represents is young Barcelona talent Gavi.